aws-samples/aws-stf-dc-twinmaker/README.md

 ## Overview

-This repository contains a [CDK](https://aws.amazon.com/cdk/) application that provision resources in [AWS IoT TwinMaker](https://aws.amazon.com/iot-twinmaker/) to make it easy to build Digital Twins using the STF IoT Datalake as a data source.
+This repository contains a [CDK](https://aws.amazon.com/cdk/) application that provisions resources in [AWS IoT TwinMaker](https://aws.amazon.com/iot-twinmaker/) to make it easy to build Digital Twins using the STF IoT Datalake as a data source.

 It shows you how to easily build a Digital Twin of a Classroom as illustrated below using the Smart Territory Framework and AWS IoT TwinMaker.